British Citizenship After ILR: Requirements (2026)

 Overview: from ILR to British citizenship

 Once you have Indefinite Leave to Remain, British citizenship through naturalisation is the next milestone on your journey in the UK.
 Indefinite leave to remain gives you the right to live and work in the UK without restrictions, but British citizenship takes things further.
 It gives you a British passport, the right to vote in all UK elections, and protection from deportation.
 Most importantly, unlike indefinite leave to remain, British citizenship cannot be lost by spending time abroad.
+Once you hold a British passport, you can also travel visa-free to significantly more countries than you could on indefinite leave to remain alone — see our guide to visa-free countries for ILR holders for a comparison.

 The route from indefinite leave to remain to British citizenship is called naturalisation.
-You must wait at least 12 months after receiving ILR before you can apply.
+You must wait at least 12 months after receiving indefinite leave to remain before you can apply.
 During that waiting period, you should keep tracking your absences, because the citizenship application looks back at your residence and travel over the previous 5 years.

 For a detailed comparison of what you gain by moving from indefinite leave to remain to full citizenship, see our guide on ILR vs British citizenship.